 Well, it is cheating (because it is currently against the rules) but here I will present why I think it should be legal.

-Anabolic steroids and human growth hormone (H.G.H.) have always been against the rules of baseball and are, technically, illegal by law unless administered by a licensed physician.
-The ‘problem’ sports fans have with performance-enhancing drugs (P.E.D.’s) I find to be sanctimonious and holier-than-thou.
+Anabolic steroids and human growth hormone (H.G.H.) haven't always been against the rules of baseball but are, technically, illegal by law unless administered by a licensed physician.
+The 'problem' sports fans have with performance-enhancing drugs (P.E.D.'s) I find to be sanctimonious and holier-than-thou.
 My 66 year-old MOTHER is on a steroid (Prednisone), for crying out loud!
-Let’s not pretend that there are no health benefits from taking them.
-In fact, movie star/action hero Sylvester Stallone (‘Rocky,’ ‘Rambo‘) has admitted to using HGH as a means to continue to slow the aging process and has gone so far as to predict that, someday, every person over 40 years old will be using them!
+Let's not pretend that there are no health benefits from taking them.
+In fact, movie star/action hero Sylvester Stallone ('Rocky,' 'Rambo') has admitted to using HGH as a means to continue to slow the aging process and has gone so far as to predict that, someday, every person over 40 years old will be using them!

 Fans cry that those who take them are cheating.
 Cheating whom?
 Themselves?
 Possibly, in that they can have long-term adverse effects (which usually only come about through abuse - not a doctor's care.)
 Cheating those that don't want to take the risk of having them administered?
 I think it should be up to the individual athlete as to whether or not they "juice."
 Speaking of "juice"...